Sequoia High School is built on three major principles: personalizing, performance, and choice.

 Performance: Our second organizational principle concerns student performance.
 Students work to gain mastery of learning at a pace that works with their life circumstances.
 Students enroll in a minimum of three classes per term and a maximum of six classes per term.
 Taking more than three classes per term allows a student who is behind in credits to earn those credits back at a faster pace than at a traditional high school.
 This takes a great deal of hard work and dedication, but our system is set up to make this possible.
 Students graduate when they have met the Everett Public Schools credit requirements for a high school diploma.
 Individual graduations occur throughout the school year, when each student is ready to be graduated.

 Choice: Finally, Sequoia is a school of choice.
 Students give up the broad course offerings and extracurricular activities of a traditional school for this more personal, individualized approach.
 Each student formally "chooses" the school, agrees to work hard each day and support the principles of the school; each parent or significant adult in a student's life agrees to actively support the student's serious efforts; and the school pledges an education which will allow students to thrive in a changing world.
-In order to qualify to attend Sequoia a student must complete the intake process.
-Information on Intake dates can be found here.
+In order to qualify to attend Sequoia a student must complete the Connected process.
+Information on Connected dates can be found here.